-The number of people within households in White Lake Township is becoming smaller, so as a result, the total households in the Township increased by 9% between 2010 and 2020.
+Household size in White Lake Township is becoming smaller, so as a result, the total number of households in the Township increased by 9% between 2010 and 2020.
 Land use patterns and housing opportunities in the Township will have to cater to the shifting household compositions in the Township.